- Consider student interests when planning assignments

 - Routinely discuss the options, advantages, and rewards of computing careers

 A boost in motivation never hurts!
-Slip in relevant anecdotes or facts about why a career in computing is worth working towards.
+Slip in relevant anecdotes or facts about why a career in computing is worth working toward.
 Tell students about your own career path and experiences, including any difficulties you may have overcome.

 - Steer clear of stereotypes embedded in assignments and examples used in lecture

-- Treat all students as individuals, not as representatives of a group
+- Treat all students as individuals

 - Track student recruitment and retention